-The Bunker Creek Trail is one of two epic downhills at Brian
+The Bunker Creek Trail is an epic downhill at Brian

 Head.
 The trail begins atop Brian Head Peak at 11,300 feet, and heads east

 to Panguitch Lake 3000 feet below.
-(The other downhill is Dark
+The trail can be done by intermediate

 View from the ridgeline, about 3 miles

 down from Brian Head Peak.
-Photos July 19, 2001 by Bruce
+Review ride July 19, 2001 by Bruce

 rider, which includes the trip up to the Peak, then picking you up at Panguitch

 Lake after the ride.

 You can also loop via Highway 143, a 28-mile sufferfest with 3400 feet of

 climbing.
 The singletrack can be done as a 16-mile round trip out-and-back